Ir directamente al contenido principal

 During your demo, always find a reason to follow up with the prospect and continue the conversation.
 For example, if the prospect asks about a certain product feature, answer the question but let them know that you’ll provide more details via email.

 What should you write in this type of follow-up email?
 Offer more value than just a generic email about checking in or touching base.
-Use your email subject line in a meaningful and deliberate way to grab the prospect’s attention.
+Use your email subject line meaningfully and deliberately to grab the prospect’s attention.
 The more specific you are, the more inclined they’ll be to open the email, especially if they remember your conversation.
 If you recently completed the demo, the prospect should already know what you’re alluding to—an effective subject line will serve as a light reminder and increase open rates.

-If you shared information about a particular feature that piqued the prospect’s interest, follow up on it.
-Make sure the prospect has all the information they need about the specific feature you talked about.
+If you share information about a particular feature that piques the prospect’s interest, follow up on it.
+Ensure the prospect has all the information they need about the specific feature you discussed.

 Hi [Contact Name],